 Learning to become a better animal trainer is a life long process.
 And it’s pretty “normal” for trainers to disagree about all sorts of things.
 When I take dog classes, I might disagree with my instructors, but I try to keep my mouth shut for the most part.
 One common disagreement is about gear.
 In AKC clubs, I’ve seen people with choke or prong collars on their dogs, and I’ve been told head halters aren’t allowed!
 What?

 So disagreements are to be expected, but it drives me crazy when I hear people saying that head halters are dangerous, they can cause neck injuries, interfere with a dog’s ability to smell, or just “dogs hate them.”
-So when I was in a dog class where the teacher said students should take their dogs to see a chiropractor if they’re using a head halter, you can imagine how hard it was for me to say nothing! (here’s a link on first steps in training a head halter https://www.youtube.com/watch?v=Jjw98m9J9YQ )
+So when I was in a dog class where the teacher said students should take their dogs to see a chiropractor if they’re using a head halter, you can imagine how hard it was for me to say nothing! (here’s a link to my head halter training playlist on youtube. https://www.youtube.com/watch?v=Jjw98m9J9YQ&list=PL1E6379E57F518AF0 )

 But after a few gasps of protest, I clamped my hand over my mouth and focused on observing the dogs.
 And at the very moment two unruly young dogs in body harnesses were causing some commotion, barking and lunging while the teacher made a pretty good display of not being bothered the slightest by barking and bouncing dogs.
 “That’s not predatory aggression,” she said, and remarked what she could tell from his body language.
 “He just wants to play.”